 Top stock recommendations by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Wednesday

-Ashwani Gujral - Buy Union Bank of India with a stop loss of Rs 58, target at Rs 66
+Ashwani Gujral - Buy Motherson Sumi with a stop loss of Rs 131, target at Rs 143

-Sudarshan Sukhani - Buy Castrol India with a stop loss of Rs 149, target at Rs 165
+Sudarshan Sukhani - Buy GAIL with a stop loss of Rs 120, target at Rs 133

-Mitessh Thakkar - Buy Axis Bank with a stop loss of Rs 743, target at Rs 774
+Mitessh Thakkar - Buy Amara Raja Batteries with a stop loss of Rs 754, target at Rs 795

 Have you signed up for Primo, our daily newsletter?